 In both 1975 and 1978, singer Helen Reddy took national magazine photographers on tours of her California home, which was full of music, plants and country charm.
 Here’s a look inside!

 Check out these groovy vintage sofas from the ’70s – curved models, sectionals, modular couches and a whole lot more that just screams retro.

 See what retro inspiration you can get from the ’60s and ’70s with these kitchen cabinet facelift ideas that are perfect for the DIYer.

 Here is how the builders of this ’50s small-home design made the most of the space they had available!
 Take a look at the vintage decor and floorplan here.

 These retro yellow kitchens – in all their buttery, warm and sunny splendor – are here for the midcentury home decor enthusiast to appreciate!

-Back in the late 1950s and early 1960s, the American Dream could be had – affordably, fully-furnished, and in style – if you wanted to buy mobile homes!
+Back in the late ’50s and early ’60s, the American Dream could be had – affordably and in style – if people wanted to buy mobile homes (trailers).